msk-mind/datasheets-for-datasets/pathology-data-mining/slides_with_diagnosis.md

 ## Notes <a name="notes"></a>

 1. The SLIDE_URL is NULL if the slide has not been downloaded to a CDSI storage system.
+2. Rows with duplicate image ids have been filtered out.